nebula-labs-xyz/lendefi-dao/audit/TeamManager.md

 ## Executive Summary

 The TeamManager contract has been audited following the implementation of standardized security patterns across the Lendefi DAO ecosystem.
 The contract exhibits strong security practices including a well-implemented role-based access control system, timelocked upgrades, comprehensive input validation, and secure fund management.
-No critical vulnerabilities were identified.
+No critical vulnerabilities were identified. **The recent role assignment updates have significantly enhanced decentralization by shifting more control to the timelock controller.**

 ## Key Findings